-AS 215 Aug 3:0

-Environmental Fluid Dynamics
+AS 215 Aug 3:0 Environmental Fluid Dynamics

+Department: Centre for Atmospheric and Oceanic Sciences

+Course Outcomes:

 Explore the science behind natural air and water flows on Earth and their impact on environmental quality.
 This course offers insights into atmospheric and oceanic fluid systems, essential for students in Physics, Engineering, or marine and climate sciences.
 It helps to understand the interplay between fluid dynamics and environmental changes.